30 Windermere campsites

 A small, family run caravan park situated by Coniston Water with swimming, boating, fishing and more.
 Dog friendly.

-In the heart of The Lake District, peaceful site with stunning views.
-Within a five minute walk of the village.
+In the heart of the Lake District, a peaceful campsite with stunning views.
+A five minute walk to the village.

 Dog friendly self-catering accommodation and holiday homes near the southern shores of Windermere, Lake District.